QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 gdp_pc.tail()
 ```

-We create a variale `color_mapping` to store a map between country codes and colors for consistency
+We create a variable `color_mapping` to store a map between country codes and colors for consistency

 ```{code-cell} ipython3
 :tags: [hide-input]